3 The theory

 When comparing more than two groups we use analysis of variance (ANOVA).
 The null hypothesis of an ANOVA is that all groups have the same mean.
 This “omnibus” test of all groups at once is much better than multiple t tests between groups; the latter can lead to false-positive results.
 If the F test is “significant”, we proceed to post-hoc comparisons (see Chapter 5).
 ANOVAs can involve one or more factors (also called the nominal, categorical or independent variables), each of which can have multiple levels or groups (see examples below).
 The ANOVA table gives us the F value for comparisons of groups within a factor.

-The F value is a ratio of sum of variance between groups (\(signal\)) and sum of variance within groups (\(noise\)).
-Here too, a large F ratio will suggest an extreme value in the distribution that is unlikely to be obtained by chance if the null hypothesis that all groups have the same mean is true.
+The F value for a factor is a ratio of sum of variance between groups (\(signal\)) and sum of variance within groups (\(noise\)).
+A large F ratio will suggest an extreme value in the distribution that is unlikely to be obtained by chance if the null hypothesis is true.

 Because F values are calculated based on ratios of sums of variances (which are squares of SD), they are always positive.